mik90/mtl/README.md

 ### result
 - [x] Allow for move-only types
 - [x] impl rough minimal variant
+- [ ] Find a way to make it easier to return mtl::Error as an mtl::Err

 ### memoize
 - [ ] memoization wrapper that caches results of a function